 We are well versed in managing complex situations and will keep the safety and well-being of our students at the forefront of our actions and decisions.

 Support provided to remove barriers (financial, academic, emotional) that may hinder high school graduation CMHS is an “All In For Youth” school in partnership with The United Way.
 We work to support students who may have barriers in their lives, that make high school graduation challenging.
 “AIFY” offers free math tutoring.
 Representatives will visit classes within the first few weeks of each semester with information regarding the application process.
 The application form will look at: academic need, financial need, and motivation.
-If the student is successful, he/she will be contacted by the Lead Tutor, who will be overseeing the program.
+If the student is successful, he/she will be contacted by the Success Coach, who will be overseeing the program.

 Brown Bagging It